openKolibri/halo-90/readme.md

 ![alignmentPins]

 #### Connectors
-The only connectors the the board are six ⌀1mm copper circles that are exposed as contacts for spring pins.
-They are placed evenly across the board so it recives abalnced froce from the programmer or testing jig.
+The only connectors on the board are six ⌀1mm copper circles that are exposed as contacts for spring pins.
+They are placed evenly across the board so it receives balanced forces from the custom programmer (or testing jig).

 ![front]

 ##### Power
-THe bottom two circles are VCC and ground allowing power  to be applied for testing wor programming without the battery as well as for current sensing and power profiling.
+The bottom two circles are VCC and ground which allows power to be applied for testing wor programming without the battery, as well as for current sensing and power profiling.
 ##### Programing
-The two pins on the right are RST and SWIM interface.
-These are pins used for fashing and debugging the main chip.
+The two pins on the right are RST and SWIM interfaces.
+These are pins used for flashing and debugging the main chip.
 ##### UART
-The laeft two pins are connectedto the UART interface.
+The left two pins are connected to the UART interface.

 ### Case
 The case is designed in CAD and made to house two earrings (with or without batteries inserted) as well as two additional batteries.
-This allows to easily have arround 24 hours of runtime availible and organized.
-The case is two parts held togethwer with magents.
-All the edges are filleted and is comfortable to hold and fidget with.
-One corner is chamfered to make it easier to align the sections together in the correct orentation and the magnets are orented to resist trying to close it where the direction does not match and provides a very satisfying tactile click when they do.
-The cavities inisde hold all the parts securely so they dont rattle, and present them for display.
+This allows for approximately 24 hours of runtime available and organized.
+The earring case consists of two pieces held together with magnets.
+All of the edges are filleted and the closed case is comfortable when held.
+One corner is chamfered which makes it easier to align both pieces together in the correct orientation, and the magnets are oriented to resist trying to close it whenever the directionality does not match.
+This provides a very satisfying tactile click when they align and close.
+The cavities inside the case hold all components securely so that they dont rattle.
+The earrings display beautifully when the case is opened.

 ![caseRender]